notizwerk/go-iex/README.md

 By using the IEX API, you agree to the [Terms of Use](https://www.iextrading.com/api-terms/).
 IEX is not affiliated and does not endorse or recommend this library.

+## why another fork?

+We wanted a smaller json representation of the IEX messages and shortened the property names.

 ## Usage

 ### pcap2csv